-A scheduling algorithm that realizes this scheme without weights are called Fair Queueing (FQ) or Processor Sharing (PS).
-For scheduling with weights, the algorithm is called Weighted Fair Queueing (WFQ) or Generalized Processor Sharing (GPS).
-These algorithms are idealized algorithms, since they treat traffic as a fluid.
-Realizing fairness in a packet network turns out to be quite hard, since packet sizes have different sizes (50 - 1500 bytes)

-and packet transmissions cannot be interrupted.
-Many commercial IP routers and Ethernet switches (not the cheap ones!) implement scheduling algorithms that approximate fair queueing.
+A scheduling algorithm that realizes this scheme without weights is called Processor Sharing (PS) and with weights Generalized Processor Sharing (GPS).
+Both PS and GPS are idealized algorithms, since they treat traffic as a fluid.
+Realizing fairness in a packet network turns out to be quite hard, since packet sizes have different sizes (50 - 1500 bytes) and packet transmissions cannot be interrupted.
+Many commercial IP routers and Ethernet switches (not the cheap ones!) implement scheduling algorithms that approximate the GPS scheduling algorithm.

-A widely used (and easy to implement) scheduling algorithm that approximates GPA is the Deficit Round Robin (DRR) scheduler.
-The objective of this part of the lab is implementing and evaluating a DRR scheduling algorithm.
+A widely used (and easy to implement) scheduling algorithm that approximates GPA is the Weighted Round Robin (WRR) scheduler.
+The objective of this part is implementing and evaluating a WRR scheduling algorithm.